toasterco/apiai_assistant/README.rst

 FAQ and Known Issues
 ====================

-- How can I get the user's location or name?

-  ``Unfortunately, permissions aren't supported as of yet in Alpha``

 - Can I use my agent for all API.ai supported integrations ?

   ``Only Actions on Google is supported as of yet in Alpha.``